-It's largely been left up to companies in the US to privately determine how they want to respond to the COVID-19 pandemic, including to announce whether they have plans to help their customers and even employees.
+It's largely been left up to companies in the US to privately determine how they want to respond to the COVID-19 pandemic, including whether to announce any plans that may help customers and employees.

-Some utility providers and banks are reportedly considering a moratorium on bills, but Apple appears to be one of the biggest names to actually take that first step, by allowing customers to skip their Apple Card payments for the month of March.
-The company, in conjunction with Goldman Sachs, is notably allowing Apple Card customers to skip their payment without incurring interest charges.
+Some utility providers and banks have reportedly considered a moratorium on bills, but Apple appears to be one of the biggest names to actually take that step, by allowing customers to skip their Apple Card payments for March, April, May, and June.
+The company, in conjunction with Goldman Sachs, is notably allowing Apple Card customers to skip their payments without incurring interest charges.

 Apple Card holders have already begun receiving a "We're to help" email announcing the news.
 It seems to be part of a new "Customer Assistance Program", according to one Redditor who shared what Apple sent.
 Here's how you can join Apple's program and save money.

 According to Apple's email, Apple Card support will help you enroll you in the Customer Assistance Program.
 Just open the latest version of Wallet app on your iPhone, and then send the following message to Apple Card support: “I’d like to enroll in the Customer Assistance Program.”